University Jobs in South Korea: Want One?

 69. Check out this Website: University Job Korea.

 70. Get Plastic Surgery-It really is the land of the beautiful.
 For all things rearranging face, head straight to Gangnam.
+Give up all rights that you think you have against discrimination against this kind of thing.
+In Korea, there is no such thing.

 71. Speak Clearly-Your interviewers want to know that the students will be able to understand you easily.
 I explain it all, clearly, in this YouTube video.